 Dying Light The Following lifts players out of the mean ravaged streets of Harran to offer up a completely different world filled with new characters and a gripping storyline along with new side quests.
 While the Bozak Horde and other previous DLC for the game added extra activities and a competitive nature, The Following pushes the story in a whole new direction filled with twists, turns and conspiracy theories, seriously…what’s not to enjoy!.

 The landscape is awe-inspiring, differing shades of green line the surrounding fields making this a place worth exploring while also providing enough danger so that you will forever be on guard.
 Off-Road Buggies offer players and fans of the base game a unique and different form of navigation that is not only ten tons of fun but also great at taking apart the one thing that wants to take you apart.
-It doesn’t exactly level the playing field but it certainly helps to somewhat even out the sides, with an abundance of upgrades to tune each vehicle into a fast paced, killing machine that even zombies would want to give a wide birth to.
+It doesn’t exactly level the playing field but it certainly helps to somewhat even out the sides, with an abundance of upgrades to tune each vehicle into a fast-paced, killing machine that even zombies would want to give a wide berth.

-Who knew the Countryside could hold such mystery and terror…
+Who knew the countryside could hold such mystery and terror…

 Dan has been gaming for nearly 30 years and has survived everything from Nuclear Fallouts to Zombie Outbreaks but his main love is Survival Horror and don't we all know it.
 Favourite games include Resident Evil and Grand Theft Auto, he can be regularly found cruising the streets of Vice City listening to the classics.